bertt/tesselate_building/README.md

 Console tool for creating a LOD1.2 triangulated polyhedralsurface from (building) footprint and height value.
 Colors per triangle are written to the 'colors' column.
 Buildings can have multiple storeys.

-This tool is designed to create the correct input information for creating 3D tiles with pg2b3dm (https://github.com/Geodan/pg2b3dm)
+This tool is designed to create the correct input information for creating 3D tiles with pg2b3dm (https://github.com/Geodan/pg2b3dm).
+This tool is used in the pg2b3dm 'getting started' sample see https://github.com/Geodan/pg2b3dm/blob/master/getting_started.md

 ## Running